SumoLogic-Labs/sumologic-grafana-datasource/README.md

 The Grafana backend will proxy all requests from the browser, and send them on to the data source.

-This beta version of sumologic-metrics-grafana-datasource contains most planned features, but is not yet complete.

 - [Grafana version support](#grafana-version-support)
 - [Install the plugin](#install-the-plugin)
     * [Install on Mac](#install-on-mac)